This post may contain affiliate links. For more information, please see our affiliate policy.

 Resembling iced tea in color only, Long Island Iced Tea is a strong (but surprisingly tasty) mixed drink made with gin, rum, tequila, triple sec, vodka, and a splash of cola.

-Long Islands are made with more types of liquor than you can shake a stick at, and that’s a fact.
+Long Islands are made with more types of liquors than you can shake a stick at, and that’s a fact.
 The surprise comes when you taste the thing and realize that, against all odds, it tastes good.

-And I don’t mean “good” like how some people sip Scotch neat and enjoy it.
+And I don’t mean “good” like how some people sip alcohol like Scotch neat and enjoy it.
 I mean “good” to a person like me: someone who doesn’t have a lot of time or energy to imbibe regularly and is happiest with a weak fruity cocktail.

 Table of Contents